-September 27, 1979: Years before the Macintosh ships, Steve Jobs and Jef Raskin have their first clash over the direction of the Macintosh project, then in its early R&D stage.
+September 27, 1979: Years before the Macintosh will ship, Steve Jobs and Jef Raskin clash for the first time over the direction of the Macintosh R&D project.

-As the founder of the Macintosh project, Raskin wants a computer that’s going to be affordable to everyone.
+Raskin, the founder of the Macintosh project, wants a computer that’s going to be affordable to everyone.
 Jobs wants a computer that’s going to be the best, regardless of price.

 Guess who won?

-The September 27 date refers to Apple’s earliest cost investigation for the Mac.
-Jef Raskin’s revolutionary idea was to build a computer, based around a graphical interface, that would cost $500 or less.
+The September 27, 1979, date refers to Apple’s earliest cost investigation for the Mac.
+Raskin’s revolutionary idea was to build a computer, based around a graphical interface, that would cost $500 or less.

-Although this price (which, with inflation, would equal $1,650 today) seems fairly standard in 2016 terms, at the time it was significantly cheaper than most regular personal computers.
-An Apple II, for instance, cost $1,298, and even a low-cost TRS-80 cost $599 for a fairly bare-bones computer.
+This price (which, with inflation, would equal $1,650 today) seems fairly standard by current terms.
+However, at the time it would have been significantly cheaper than most regular personal computers.
+An Apple II, for instance, cost $1,298.
+And even the TRS-80, a fairly low-cost, bare-bones computer, ran $599.

-Even as a startup, however, Apple was already taking a high margin approach to its business.
-The company expected to put a markup of 400 percent on its machines, which means that Raskin’s computer would have to be manufactured and packaged for $125.
-The September 27 memo spelled out that this was not possible, and suggested that a more reasonable price would be $1,500.
+Even as a startup, however, Apple was already taking a high-margin approach to its business.
+The company expected to put a markup of 400 percent on its machines.
+That meant Raskin’s computer would need to be manufactured and packaged for $125.
+The September 27 memo spelled out that this was not possible.
+It suggested a more reasonable price of $1,500.

-The memo caused a clash between Steve Jobs and Raskin, however, with Jobs telling Raskin that he shouldn’t “worry about the price” and should instead “just specify the computer’s abilities.”
+The memo caused a clash within Apple.
+Jobs told Raskin that he shouldn’t “worry about the price” and should instead “just specify the computer’s abilities.”

-A bristling Raskin responded with a sarcastic memo to Jobs, replicated in the excellent book Apple Confidential 2.0, reading:
+A bristling Raskin responded with a sarcastic memo to Jobs, replicated in the excellent book Apple Confidential 2.0:

 “[I want] a small, lightweight computer with an excellent, typewriter style keyboard.
 It is accompanied by a 96 character by 66 line display that has almost no depth, and a laser-quality printer that also doesn’t weigh much, and takes ordinary paper and produces text at one page per second (not so fast that you can’t catch them as they come out.)
 The printer can also produce any graphics the screen can show (with at least 1000 by 1200 points of resolution).
 In color.